How a Kansas ghost town got its name

 You may recognize the tree for another reason.
 The large green fruit it grows that sort of resembles a brain.

-The fruit has many names horse apple, hedge apple, and of course, Osage orange.
+The fruit has many names, including horse apple, hedge apple, and of course, Osage orange.
 Although technically edible, it’s not recommended as it contains a sticky latex-like substance and has a taste described as a mix of cucumber and air freshener.

 So, the town of Boder, which was once called Bodarc but was really Bois d’Arc, got its name because, apparently, there were a lot of Bois d’Arc trees in the area when the town was originally settled.